NonFasho/BeanNode/README.md

 ## Running a Node

-To get started running a node or participating in the BeanChain network, contact the dev team:
+To get started running a node or participating in the BeanChain network,

-**~samfawk@limabean.xyz~**
+Contact the dev team: [samfawk@limabean.xyz](mailto:samfawk@limabean.xyz)

 A full deployment guide will be added soon.